 This concentration, which is housed in the Legal Studies and Business Ethics Department, includes relevant course offerings by departments including Business Economics and Public Policy, Finance, Legal Studies and Business Ethics, Management, Marketing, and Operations Information and Decisions.
-Additional courses on business, energy, and the environment can be credited toward the Wharton Environmental Policy and Management Undergraduate Concentration from the School of Arts and Sciences, the School of Engineering and Applied Science, and the School of Design, among other programs, as specified below.
+Additional courses on business, energy, and the environment can be credited toward the Undergraduate Concentration in BEES from the School of Arts and Sciences, the School of Engineering and Applied Science, and the School of Design, among other programs, as specified below.

 If you are a current Wharton student: Professor Arthur van Benthem and Professor Sarah E Light serve as the Advisors for the Undergraduate Concentration.
 Current Wharton students should direct their questions regarding this program may be directed to firstname.lastname@example.org.